 - Access to a range of resources via the University of London, including the UK’s largest careers information library and Job Online.

-- The Royal Veterinary College is the largest and longest-established vet school in the English-speaking world, established in St Pancras, London in 1791, when 4 students began a 3-year course intended to cover all aspects of the veterinary art.
+- The Royal Veterinary College is the largest and longest established vet school in the English-speaking world, originating in St Pancras, London in 1791, when four students began a three-year course intended to cover all aspects of the veterinary art.

 - In 1875 the College received its first Charter of Incorporation from Queen Victoria, and remains the only veterinary college in the UK to have its own Royal Charter.
 Over one hundred years, the College had grown from a horse infirmary with a handful of students to a science based institution, producing internationally-renowned veterinarians and scientists.